Skip to Navigation

-The School of the International Center of Photography's Full-Time Programs international students average 55% of the student population each year.
-They originate from a large range of cultural and social backgrounds with our alumni representing sixty different countries.
-This diversity is what makes the Full-Time Programs so unique and such an enriching experience for all participants.
+International students make up approximately 55% of the student population each year in ICP’s Full-Time Programs.
+Students come from a range of cultural and social backgrounds—our alumni represent 60 different countries.
+This diversity makes our community a unique and enriching experience for all participants.

-An international student is defined as a student who is enrolled or intends to enroll in an institution of education in the U.S. and is not:
+An international student is defined as a student who is enrolled or intends to enroll in a full-time program of study in the U.S. and is not:

 • A citizen of the U.S.